 Attunement play is the most basic building block of play.
 Before any other form of play can happen, players need to tune into each other, establishing an emotional connection.
 Only when people are in tune with each other and have a mutual goal does play become fun and productive.

 This emotional connection between people is important in forming new neural pathways and consequently brain development.
-Although the research on attunement play was mostly done on infant and mother – when brain development is at its most crucial – brain development never – or rather should never – stop.
+Although the research on attunement play was mostly done on infants and mothers – when brain development is at its most crucial – brain development never – or rather should never – stop.
 It is when you stop learning and developing new neural pathways that life starts becoming boring and mundane.

 If you feel stuck in the rat race running between work and home and back again just to wake up one day realizing the year is gone without any substantial change in your life, it’s an indication that you are no longer practising your mind muscles.